rokiboxofficial/social_network_system_design/README.md

 - Maximum photo size: 8 MB
 - Performance:
   - A post, like, or comment should be visible to other users within 10 seconds
-  - Retrieving a page of posts should take less than 1 second
+  - Retrieving a page of posts or comments should take less than 1 second

 ## Basic structure sizes